-Autumn is a lovely time of year to visit Krakow—the second largest and one of the oldest cities in Poland—with plenty of festivals, events, and activities to entertain tourists and residents alike, and October is a great month to take in museums and enjoy relaxing meals in Krakow's many restaurants.
+Autumn is a lovely time of year to visit Krakow—the second largest and one of the oldest cities in Poland—with plenty of festivals, events, and activities to entertain tourists and residents alike.
+Although October can get chilly, it's still well before the bone-chilling cold of winter arrives, making it a great time to explore the city by foot, take in the local museums, and enjoy relaxing meals on a terrace in one of Krakow's many restaurants.

-Versatile jackets and coats are essential items on every trip to Poland in October, and you might additionally want to bring an extra sweater just for those particularly cold days (and even colder nights).
+Versatile jackets and sweaters are essential items on every trip to Poland in October, and don't forget at least one heavy coat just for those particularly cold days (and even colder nights).
 Since luggage space is typically an issue with international travel, you'll want to select items that can be mixed and matched for both style and comfort against the crisp coolness of fall.

 Whether you're a fan of literature or theatre, antiques or collectibles, history or art, there's plenty of special events that you shouldn't miss when you're visiting the city of Krakow.

-If you're more a fan of history and culture of Poland, the best place to be on a Sunday in October is the legendary Sunday outdoor flea market Plac Targowy (Market Square) Unitarg at the local Hala Targowa (Market Hall).
-This sprawling open-air marketplace features some of the best antiques from the Old World along with everything from vinyl records and VHS cassettes to war memorabilia and village detritus.
+- The best place to be on a Sunday in October is the legendary Sunday outdoor flea market Plac Targowy at the local Hala Targowa (Market Hall).
+This sprawling open-air marketplace features some of the best antiques along with everything from vinyl records and VHS cassettes to war memorabilia and souvenir tchotchkes.

 - Poles set their clocks back by one hour on the last Sunday in October—along with most of Europe—so be sure to adjust your watch.

 - Fall is mushroom season, which also happens to be one of the most beloved ingredients in Polish cuisine.
 Try typical dishes such as placki ziemniaczane, potato pancakes with cooked mushrooms, or gołąbki, cabbage rolls filled with meat and covered in mushroom sauce.